 (f) Where necessary to allow for freight movements (including overdimensional loads) while still providing level-entry boarding as required by paragraphs (c) through (e) of this section, commuter and intercity stations shall use such means as gauntlet tracks, bypass tracks, and retractable edges.

-(g) Only if it is technically or operationally infeasible to provide level-entry boarding as required by paragraphs (c) through (e) of this section may the commuter or intercity rail operator use a different means to provide accessibility.
+(g) Only if it is technically or operationally infeasible to provide level-entry boarding as required by paragraphs (c) through (e) of this section may the commuter or intercity rail Start Printed Page 9769operator use a different means to provide accessibility.
 To demonstrate infeasibility, a commuter or intercity railroad operator would have to demonstrate that providing level entry boarding is physically impossible or would impose an undue burden.

 (1) Any such means must serve all accessible cars of the train (e.g., if mini-high platforms are used, there must be a platform that serves each accessible car; if car-borne or station-based lifts are used; a lift must serve each accessible car).
 Such a means shall also ensure that accessible means of entry to each car align with the stopping point of the train.